BeimnetGirma/wordalisations/README.md

-# TwelveGPT Educational
+# GPT Educational

 ## Description

-TwelveGPT Educational is a basic retrieval augmented chatbot for making reports about data.
-The system is set up in a general way, to allow users to build bots which talk about data.
+GPT Educational is a basic retrieval-augmented chatbot framework designed to generate detailed reports about data.
+The system is built to provide users with the flexibility to create bots that can effectively discuss and interpret data in various contexts.

-The football scout botdisplays a distribution plot regarding football player's performance in various metrics.
-It then starts a chat giving an AI generated summary of the player's performance and asks a variety of questions about the player.

-This is **not** the Twelve GPT product, but rather a (very) stripped down version of our code to help people who would like to learn how to build bots to talk about football data.
-There are lots of things which Twelve GPT can do, which TwelveGPT Educational cannot do.
-But we want more people to learn about the methods we use and to do this **TwelveGPT Educational** is an excellent alternative.
-We have thus used the the GNU GPL license which requires that all the released improved versions are also be free software.
-This will allow us to learn from each other in developing better

-If you work for a footballing organisation and would like to see a demo of the full Twelve GPT product then please email us at hello@twelve.football.

-The design and code for this project was by Matthias Green, David Sumpter and Ágúst Pálmason Morthens.
+This repository contains three applications: the Football Scout application, the Personality GPT application, and the International Survey application.

+The Football Scout application presents a bot that can describe players who played as strikers for at least 300 minutes in the Premier League during the 2017-18 season.
+The application allows users to obtain descriptions of these players compared to others based on several performance metrics and provides the ability to ask specific questions about individual players.

+The Personality GPT application focuses on personality test data, generating "wordalisations" that describe individuals based on their answers to a personality test.

+The International Survey application generates detailed reports about countries based on data derived from the World Value Survey (WVS).
+It illustrates the wordalisation method by comparing a country's scores across six social factors to their relative positions within the global distribution of scores.
+The app, implemented within the GPT Educational framework, serves as an example to guide others in building similar tools.

 ## Usage

 This application was made with Streamlit.
 To run locally, first create .streamlit/secrets.toml with keys, etc... then run:

 ```bash
 conda create --name streamlit_env
 conda activate streamlit_env
 pip install -r requirements.txt
 streamlit run app.py
 ```

 Once you have made changes to the code, save, move focus to the streamlit tab, then press c to clear caches if necessary, then r to rerun.

 You also need to have access to GPT API to use this package.
 Alternatively, you need access to Gemini API but that requires changes to the [.streamlit/secrets.toml](.streamlit/secrets.toml) file (see below).

 ## How does it work?

 ### App

 Streamlit reruns the code every time the user interacts with the app.
 This code is located in app.py.
 The user selects a player and the visual and word report starts to generate.

 The application builds primarily around five classes: data_sources, visual, description, chat and embeddings.
 We now describe these in turn.